-Selection is indicated by $a \triangleright$ in front of the menu item.
+Selection is indicated by a ▶ in front of the menu item.

-In systems with voice output, when the language setting of the display is changed the system will ask whether the announcement language should also be changed - see Infotainment system manual.
+When the language setting of the display is changed, the system will ask whether the announcement language of the Mobile Phone Portal should also be changed - see Infotainment system manual.